Teton Valley, Idaho: History

 Teton Valley is marked by three cycles of volcanic activity that occurred in the last 2.1 million years.
 These eruptions made the valley a rich environment for plant and animal life.

-The area was initially populated by the Shishone-Bannock and Northern Paiute Indian tribes before Lewis and Clark made their epic trek across the area in 1805.
+The area was initially populated by the Shoshone-Bannock and Northern Paiute Indian tribes before Lewis and Clark made their epic trek across the area in 1805.

 Teton Valley was also the site of the annual Rocky Mountain Fur Rendezvous in 1829 and 1832.
 At the Rendezvous, trappers from the Rockies would go to sell their furs and traders would come in to provide supplies.
 Indian tribes such as the Flathead and Nez Perce would also attend the rendezvous.
 In the summer of 1832, a battle was fought between the trappers, Flatheads and Nez Perce with the Blackfeet Indian Tribe near Victor, Idaho.

 In 1834, Pierre-Jean De Smet held the first religious service in the West in Teton Valley.

 Teton Valley is informally known as Pierre's Hole in honor of "le grand Pierre" Tivanitagon, a Hudson's Bay Company trader said to be of Iroquois descent, who was killed in a battle with Blackfoot Indians in 1827.

 From 1841 to 1868, over 300,000 whites migrated over the South Pass, about 150 miles south of Teton Valley.
 The migrations were due to the California Gold Rush of 1849 and the movements of the Mormons to avoid religions persecution.
 The migrating groups took over lands that belonged to the Bannock, Nez Perce and Blackfeet.
 The Nez Perce tribe retreated towards Canada only to be captured short of the border.

 The completion of the transcontinental railroad and the Homestead Act of 1862 brought many settlers into Teton Valley.
 Many of the present day inhabitants of Teton Valley are fifth generation descendants of the early settlers.